ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker.md

 If this context is enabled, the JavaScript Tracker will attempt to create a context from the visitor's geolocation information.
 If the visitor has not already given or denied the website permission to use their geolocation information, a prompt will appear.
 If they give permission, then all events from that moment on will include their geolocation information.

-For more information on the geolocation AIP, see [the specification][geolocation-spec].
+For more information on the geolocation API, see [the specification][geolocation-spec].

 <a name="post" />
 #### 2.2.14 POST support